Boston College station: Proposed new station

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
 Portable lifts were installed at Boston College around 2000, along with a wooden mini-high platform (for level boarding on older Type 7 LRVs) on the inbound side.
 By 2005, the MBTA planned to relocate the station to the median of Commonwealth Avenue, just east of the Lake Street intersection.
 Boston College later agreed to aid the project financially and to donate land to widen Commonwealth Avenue to accommodate the station.
 New raised platform allowing level accessible boarding on newer low-floor Type 8 LRVs were completed on the existing site in 2009 at a cost of $296,000.

 Planning continued for the relocated station.
 The project was advanced to 15% design by a $656,000 federal grant and $164,500 of MBTA funds.
 The design was advanced to the 30% level in November 2012 with an environmental review package completed the previous month.
 Once funds are made available, the new station was expected to take 24 months to construct at a cost of $20 million.

 The new station was planned to have two side platforms, with a narrower platform between the tracks for passengers offloading from outbound trains and a wider platform with canopies for those waiting to board inbound trains.
 It would eliminate trains having to cross Commonwealth Avenue traffic to access the platforms, which would reduce moves across Commonwealth Avenue by 89%, though trains would still need to cross to access the yard.
 It was to have raised platforms for accessible boarding on newer low-floor LRVs and a ramp for accessible boarding on older high-floor LRVs.

 A $29.3 million reconstruction and expansion of Lake Street Yard to support new Type 10 LRVs is planned for the late 2020s.
 A design shown in March 2024 called for the maintenance building to be removed, the yard tracks reconfigured, and a traction power substation added.
 Boston College station would be relocated to the median of Commonwealth Avenue, with a single island platform east of Lake Street.
 By November 2024, the station project was included with a larger set of station renovations on the line.
-As of May 2025, the MBTA expects to issue the $74 million design-build contract for that project in late 2025, with construction lasting from spring 2026 to mid-2027.
+However, it was later removed from that project.